 Of course, extremely severe weather can have an impact on butterfly populations.
 A large hurricane may destroy habitat, especially on islands and coastal areas where salt water flooding may kill host and nectar plants.
 In the Florida Keys, both Schaus Swallowtails and Klot’s Palatka Skippers have very limited ranges, and when hurricanes like Andrew destroyed much of their habitat, their populations began to struggle.
 Most butterflies have much larger ranges, though, and if they experience die-off in one area due to a storm, butterflies from nearby unaffected areas will quickly move in and repopulate when the habitat recovers.

-As a butterfly gardener, you can help butterflies during stormy weather by making sure your garden has places for them to seek shelter.
+As a butterfly gardener, you can help pollinators during stormy weather by making sure your garden has places for butterflies to go when it rains.
 Trees (dead or alive), tall grasses, and even rock piles provide great places for butterflies to hide during bad weather.
-Butterflies also use these shelters at night, when they rest.
+Butterflies also use these shelters to roost at night, when they rest.

-What about “butterfly houses”?
-You’ve probably seen these advertised or sold along with bird houses.
-They are usually small wooden houses with slits for butterflies to crawl inside, and perhaps perches for them to cling to.
-Honestly, I’ve never really seen a butterfly using one of these, and they usually wind up becoming a place for wasps to nest instead.
-You can try one out, if you like, but it’s probably less expensive and easier just to plant some ornamental grasses or sturdy shrubs.
+You’ve probably seen butterfly houses advertised or sold along with bird houses.
+They are small wooden houses with slits for butterflies to crawl inside, and perhaps with perches for them to cling to.
+Though you can buy these ready-made wooden butterfly houses, you’ll find butterflies are more likely to use natural areas like tall ornamental grasses or sturdy shrubs.